Tackling Coronavirus with WP1122

 - Viruses (like SARS-CoV-2, the virus that causes COVID-19) depend on glycolysis and glycosylation for infectivity and replication.

 - Glycolysis and glycosylation can be disrupted by using a glucose decoy known as 2-DG.

-- WP1122 has the potential to solve 2-DG’s problem by creating a prodrug of 2-DG that reaches much higher tissue/organ concentrations than 2-DG alone.
+- We believe WP1122 has the potential to make 2-DG more effective by creating a prodrug of 2-DG that potentially reaches much higher tissue/organ concentrations than 2-DG alone.

 The Slightly Longer Version

 Moleculin has a unique opportunity to contribute to the global challenge posed by coronavirus and other viruses threatening our communities.
 We announced a collaboration with a major Texas university institution to evaluate our drug candidate, WP1122, and its analogs and this has now been followed by collaborations with additional players who bring the needed expertise to fully develop this new potential treatment for diseases like COVID-19.

 Independent researchers at the Institute of Biochemistry II – Goethe-Universität Frankfurt in Germany announced their discovery that 2-DG, the active compound in WP1122, reduced in vitro replication of SARS-CoV-2 by 100%.

 Based on preclinical data, we have reason to believe that WP1122 may be effective against COVID-19.
 This is based on the vital roles that glucose plays in the proliferation of SARS-CoV-2.
 Viruses like SARS-CoV-2 place increased demand on glucose and upregulate their host cell’s metabolic processes.
 Some of the most important of these processes are believed to be glycolysis and glycosylation.

 Glucose provides energy in the form of adenosine triphosphate (ATP) to viral host cells via glycolysis, as well as enabling glycan formation supporting creation of glycoproteins during glycosylation.